-At one time we thought that human language represented something like an externalization of internal human thought, since we believed that human thought was carried out in a universal "language of the mind" ("mentalise", see Fodor 1975).
-This language of thought was made up of propositions composed of subjects and predicates, just as were external human languages (Field 1987; Pylyshyn 1984).
+At one time-during the reign of the reading and writing as mental processes paradigm-we thought that human language represented something like an externalization of internal human thought, since we believed that human thought was carried out in a universal "language of the mind" ("mentalise"; see Fodor, 1975).
+This language of thought was made up of propositions composed of subjects and predicates, just as were external human languages (Field, 1978; Pylyshyn, 1984).

 Over the last few decades a new view of human thought and the human mind has arisen.
-On this view, which we can call the situated/embodied view of thought, humans store all the experiences they have had and think and problem solve through these experiences (Barsalou 1999; Churchland 1990; Gee 2004).
-The experiences they store are not "raw data", but "edited" in terms of having certain elements in the experience foregrounded (focused on) or backgrounded, as well as in other ways.
+On this view, which we can call the situated/embodied view of thought, humans store all the experiences they have had and think and problem solve through these experiences (Barsalou, 1999; Churchland, 1990; Gee, 2004).
+The experiences they store are not "raw data," but rather they are "edited" in terms of having certain elements in the experience foregrounded (focused on) or backgrounded, as well as in other ways.
 Furthermore, humans can "replay" (or simulate) these experiences, or versions of them, with themselves as actors or "stars" in the experience.
 For example, we can role play our upcoming role at a wedding.
 We can even imagine ourselves as the minister or the bride or groom.
 Humans can certainly generalize, but they generalize bottom up from actual experiences in the world (or via media) on the basis of patterns and associations they find in the experiences they have had.

-On the situated/embodied view of the mind, the human mind works something like an internal mental simulation or "video game".
+On the situated/embodied view, the human mind works something like an internal mental simulation or "video game."
 We try things out, make hypotheses, in our mind to see how they might work before we act in the world.
 Thus, we can view digital simulations and video games (and other forms of model building in general) as externalizations of thought.
-In many respects this was the role of books, as well, and it was what we meant when we called novels
+In many respects, this was the role of books, as well, and it was what we meant when we called novels "vicarious experience."

-"vicarious experience".
 On the situated/embodied view of the mind, humans think (and learn) best when they are have a clear goal and are taking an action whose outcome matters to them.
 Digital media, like video games, can put people in just this role, even in cases they could never experience in real life (e.g., being a firefly trying to attract another firefly).
-Books can do this, as well, of course, but their focus on content and not the reader's own actions and decisions, makes it harder.
+Books can also do this, of course, but their focus on content and not the reader's own actions and decisions makes it harder.
 It requires proactive emphatic readers who are reading like "writers" and "re-writing" the texts in their minds.